Stable super-resolution limit and smallest singular value of restricted Fourier matrices: Minimum singular value of Vandermonde matrices

 \end{proposition}

-The proofs of Propositions \ref{prop:duality} and \ref{prop:duality2} can be found in Appendix \ref{proof:duality} and \ref{proof:duality2} respectively.
 In order to use these results to derive a lower bound for $\sigma_{\min}(\Phi)$ for a given $\Omega$, for each unit norm $v\in\C^S$, we construct a $f_v\in\P(\Omega,M,v)$ and then bound $\|f_v\|_{L^2(\T)}$ uniformly in $v$.
-This process must be done carefully; otherwise we would obtain a lousy lower bound for $\sigma_{\min}(\Phi)$.
+This process must be done carefully; otherwise we would obtain a loose lower bound for $\sigma_{\min}(\Phi)$.
 This construction is technical and our approach is inspired by uncertainty principles for trigonometric polynomials \cite{turan1946rational} and uniform dilation problems on the torus \cite{alon1992uniform,konyagin2000uniformly}.